0robustus1/homebrew-hets/README.md

 In order to use this tap you'll need to perform some basic command-line tasks:

 - `brew tap 0robustus1/hets` to make this tap available to your homebrew installation

+### hets

+We currently supply hets in two different versions:

+  - `hets-binary`, which is based on a dmg-Image which is updated with the latest binary if requested.
+This only supports *Mac OS X 10.9 (Mavericks)* and up.
+  - `hets` which builds a current version (in which current is based on the needs of the [ontohub-team][2]).
+It also supports building the current HEAD revision of the repository.

+#### Build

+  - `brew install hets --with-wrapper` will build and install the current version of hets including a wrapper script, which will run hets with the correct environment variables set.
+  - If you want to install the HEAD (the most *bleeding-edge*) version of hets, just add the `--HEAD` switch, like this:
+    `brew install hets --HEAD --with-wrapper`.
+  - If you don't want or need the wrapper script, you can omit the `--with-wrapper` switch.

+#### Binary

-- `brew install hets --with-nightly` to install the most recent version of hets
+  - `brew install hets-binary --with-nightly` to install the most recent version of hets

-### Some notes

 Installing hets will fetch the most recent version of hets known to this formula, but adding the `--with-nightly` switch will also fetch the